 In a year of uncertainty and increased screen time, people of all ages have turned to nature and bird watching as a way to alleviate pandemic-related stress, and safely enjoy time outdoors.
 Birding and its integrated outdoor time has helped lower blood pressure, increased exercise, and given us a chance to just…breathe.

-So many have taken up birding as a new hobby that budding birdwatchers even helped set bird-count records in 2020, with over 50,000 eagle-eyed observers taking part in May’s annual Global Big Day — reporting a record-breaking 2.1 million bird observations; while the 24th annual Great Backyard Bird Count held in February is on track to shatter the previous year’s records.
+So many have taken up birding as a new hobby that budding birdwatchers even helped set bird-count records in 2020, with over 50,000 eagle-eyed observers taking part in May’s annual Global Big Day — reporting a record-breaking 2.1 million bird observations; while the 24th annual Great Backyard Bird Count held in February shattered the previous year’s records.

 A family-friendly activity